 Along Ingersley Vale, beyond Mill Lane, is the green corrugated iron workshop with another business behind that.
 On this site once stood Rainow Mill, from at least 1611 (and possibly much earlier) a corn mill, later a paper mill, then a cotton mill, a silk mill and finally back to cotton.
 It was probably re-built several times over the centuries, including after a major fire in 1856, before finally being burnt to the ground in 1908.
 Lack of proper insurance ensured that it was never rebuilt after that.

-The mill pond was located immediately behind the mill, above the weir, where the level wate ground is today.
+The mill pond was located immediately behind the mill, above the weir, where the level waste ground is today.

-The next premises up the valley is Ingersley Vale Mill, usually referred to today simply as Ingersley Mill.
+The next premises up the valley is Ingersley Vale or Clough Mill, usually referred to today simply as Ingersley Mill.

 The original building was seriously damaged by fire in November 1999.
 The remains and the preservation of this listed structure are presently a major concern and ideas were proposed in the 2002 Kerridge Ridge & Ingersley Vale Heritage & Countryside Project (KRIV).
 The mill is located across the narrowest part of the steep sided vale, being only about 150 feet across.
-A huge wheel house adjoins the mill – the block behind the tree on the left in the picture above.
+A huge wheel house adjoins the mill – the block behind the tree on the left in the picture.
 A very narrow lane, clinging to the hillside, passes the mill and provides access to properties further up the vale.
 A large number of very poorly constructed 1960s industrial buildings adjoined the mill on both sides up and down the vale.
 These have now all been demolished in preparation for a housing development that never happened.
 There was also the remains of older out buildings – behind the mill one looked as though it might have been the Apprentice House that is known to have been built on the site.
 A part of the building on the extreme right of the picture is the warehouse built in the 19thC on the location of much earlier mill workers cottages and the mill manager’s house, all now gone.
+The shell of the main mill building is now derelict and dangerous and is expected to be demolished, leaving only the wheel house which is very stout.

 Ingersley Clough pool, the leat and the waterwheel

 The waterwheel at the mill evolved with time.
 It was originally two wheels, one above the other.
 Later these were replaced with a single wheel, rather like a gigantic spoked bicycle wheel, about 52 feet in diameter and 10ft 6 inches wide.
-This made it second only in size to the Laxey wheel in the Isle of Man.
+This made it third only in size to the Laxey wheel in the Isle of Man and another at Diggle mill in Lancashire.

 The wheel was later replaced by turbines connected to electricity generators.
 This mill was one of the very first in the country to be electrically powered.